Many retailers operate in the NSW energy markets

 Market driven cost reductions should outweigh the costs to competition

 There are some costs to competition.
 For example, businesses need to spend money on marketing to attract customers.
 In the energy market, systems needed to be set up to transfer customers from one retailer to another.
 However, these costs should be outweighed by the continual pressure on retailers to reduce their key cost drivers.
-This means buying wholesale energy efficiently to avoid exposure to high price spikes or finding new ways to drive down these costs – like rewarding customers to reduce energy usage when wholesale prices are high, or selling electricity from household batteries back into the market at these times.
+This means buying wholesale energy efficiently to avoid exposure to high price spikes or finding new ways to drive down these costs – like rewarding customers to reduce energy usage when wholesale prices are high or selling electricity from household batteries back into the market at these times.

 Pricing differences can accelerate competition